 3. Freedom to run to your own timetable

-Not only does living alone give you the freedom to decide what you want to do and how, it also gives you the freedom to decide when you do almost everything.
-Clearly there will be some constraints on this – your work, family and friends probably wouldn’t be entirely happy with you turning up at any time you like!
+Living alone also gives you the freedom to decide when you do almost everything.
+Clearly there’ll be some constraints on this .
+Your work, family and friends probably wouldn’t be happy with you turning up at any time you like!
 Outside of this though, you are free to run to your own schedule.
-This allows space for spontaneity – if you feel like going out, staying in, jumping in the car, putting on a movie, starting a new book – then Covid restrictions aside there is literally nothing stopping you.
-Your time is your own, completely, and it’s up to you to decide how you use it.
+This allows space for spontaneity.
+If you feel like going out, staying in, jumping in the car, putting on a movie, starting a new book – then there’s nothing stopping you.
+Your time is your own, and it’s up to you to decide how you use it.

-There’s a responsibility that comes with this, as you can no longer look to anyone else to put in place healthy structures and routines, so you will need to do this yourself, and some people find this challenging at first.
+There’s a responsibility that comes with this, as you can no longer look to anyone else to put in place healthy structures and routines.
+You’ll need to do this yourself, and some people find this challenging at first.

 4. Freedom to decorate, organise and furnish your space

 No compromise needed here – when you live alone, how you organise your space is completely up to you.
-This is important – our surroundings can have a very big effect on our mood, and being able to fill our homes with the bedding, cushions, rugs, pictures, kitchenware and garden furniture we like is not just fun, but can actively improve our mental health too.
+This is important!
+Our surroundings can have a very big effect on our mood.
+Filling our homes with the bedding, cushions, rugs, pictures, kitchenware and garden furniture we like is not just fun, but can actively improve our mental health too.
 Decorating and furnishing to your taste is a powerful way to express your identity.
 For those who feel as though they’ve lost sight of this a bit, simply saying yes or no to images, paint swatches, fabrics etc can help us remind ourselves of who we really are.